amandaguglieri/hackinglife/docs/ffuf.md

 # Assuming that the default virtualhost response size is 4242 bytes, we can filter out all the responses of that size (`-fs 4242`)while fuzzing the Host - header:
 ffuf -w /path/to/vhost/wordlist -u https://target -H "Host: FUZZ" -fs 4242
 ```

+By pressing ENTER during ffuf execution, the process is paused and user is dropped to a shell-like interactive mode: in this mode, filters can be reconfigured, queue managed and the current state saved to disk.